Environmental guidance for your business in Northern Ireland & Scotland

 In Scotland, to establish if a material or product is waste or is no longer considered waste, refer to SEPA’s regulatory guidance documents about ‘Is it waste’ and End-of-waste criteria for a number of materials.

-Also, see the pages in this guideline about Reuse, Repair, Remanufacturing and Recycling.
+Also, see the pages in this guideline about Reuse, Repair, Remanufacturing and Recycling

 The Ellen MacArthur Foundation was established in 2010 with the aim of accelerating the transition to a Circular Economy.
-Their system diagram below illustrates the continuous flow of technical and biological materials through the ‘value circle’:
+Their system diagram illustrates the continuous flow of technical and biological materials through the ‘value circle’: